 The Evaluation and Assessment Plan must include annual review and evaluation of RII Track-1 project activities by an independent, external evaluator(s) during the award period.
-Reports prepared by the evaluator(s) must be submitted to NSF EPSCoR with the annual report.
+Reports prepared by the evaluator(s) must be consistent with NSF EPSCoR guidelines and submitted to NSF EPSCoR with the annual report.
 The project team's response to the external evaluation must also be included.
-The external evaluator(s) may only be financially compensated as a consultant(s) (see V.B Other Budgetary Limitations).
+The external evaluator(s) may only be financially compensated as a consultant(s) (see V.B Other Budgetary Limitations, below).